$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Formulating the interior point method for HLSP

-First, we look at the top three lines of the above optimization problem~\eqref{eq:hlspLvll}.
-This problem corresponds to finding a \textit{feasible point} ($v_{l,e}^*=0$, $v_{l,i}^*\geq 0$) or \textit{optimal infeasible point} ($v_{l,e}^*\neq0$, $v_{l,i}^* < 0$) of the constraints.
-In the context of linear programming the self-dual embedding model~\cite{ye1994} has been proposed.
-Just like~\cite{wangboyd2010} for quadratic programming, infeasible initial points with respect to the equality constraints are handled but inequality constraints are assumed to be feasible with $ A_{l,i}x - b_{l,i} \geq 0$.
-An algorithm overcoming this issue is proposed in~\cite{gill1986lssol} where the initial feasible point is determined by minimizing the sum of infeasibilities.
-However, the algorithm fails when no feasible but only an optimal infeasible point $A_{l,i}x - b_{l,i} < 0$ exists.
-The solvers proposed in~\cite{Kanoun2011,Escande2014,dimitrov:2015} are based on the ASM and are able of handling all above cases.
+We first separately consider the top three lines of the optimization problem~\eqref{eq:hlspLvll}.
+This problem corresponds to finding a \textit{feasible point} ($v_{\mathbb{E}_l}^*=0$, $v_{\mathbb{I}_l}^*\geq 0$) or \textit{optimal infeasible point} ($v_{\mathbb{E}_l}^*\neq0$, $v_{\mathbb{I}_l}^* < 0$ with minimal $ \Vert v_{\mathbb{E}_l}\Vert^2$, $\ \Vert v_{\mathbb{I}_l}\Vert^2$) of the constraints.
+In the context of linear programming the self-dual embedding model~\citep{ye1994} has been proposed.
+Similarly to~\cite{wangboyd2010} for quadratic programming, infeasible initial points with respect to the equality constraints are handled but inequality constraints are assumed to be feasible with $ A_{\mathbb{I}_l}x - b_{\mathbb{I}_l} \geq 0$.
+An algorithm overcoming this issue was proposed in~\cite{gill1986lssol} where the initial feasible point is determined by minimizing the sum of infeasibilities.
+However, the algorithm fails when no feasible but only an optimal infeasible point $A_{\mathbb{I}_l}x - b_{\mathbb{I}_l} < 0$ exists.
+The solvers proposed in~\cite{Kanoun2011,escande2014,dimitrov:2015} are based on the ASM and are able of handling all the above cases by virtue of relaxation with slack variables.
+Similarly, we introduce the notion of active constraints into~\eqref{eq:hlspLvll} (\eqref{eq:hlspLvll} is equivalent to~\eqref{eq:hlsplexmin} only if all inequality constraints on all levels are feasible):